Arctos6135/frc-2020-vision/README.md

 1. Source the local setup file from `devel/setup.bash`.
 2. Run `roslaunch bot bot.launch` to launch the entire robot.

+To run the Python tests, first `cd python-tests`, and then run `python3 vision_test.py`.

 ## Thank you to our generous sponsors:
 ### Platinum